amitxv/PC-Tuning/docs/physical-setup.md

 - Mount a fan over VRMs, CPU backplate, storage devices, PCH, NIC and other hot spots

-- Replace stock thermal pads with higher quality ones
+- Replace stock thermal pads with higher-quality ones

 - Repaste GPU due to factory application of thermal paste often being inadequate and replace the stock fans with higher quality ones